 The problem is that this gives me four months to further develop and ingrain bad eating habits.
 Additionally, knowing that in the future I will need to be more careful in what I eat emboldens me to eat poorly now—while I still have the chance.

-A much better approach is to start weight loss efforts as soon as the problem is noticed—in this example, it would have been in September, not January first.Happy New Year!
-From my family to yours, I hope that you have a safe, healthy, and prosperous 2018.
-Click To Tweet
+A much better approach is to start weight loss efforts as soon as the problem is noticed—in this example, it would have been in September, not January first.

 This is why I don’t make New Year’s resolutions.
 Instead, as soon as I realize there is something I need to change, I set about doing so right away—before things get worse and while I have the best chance for success.
-I guess this means that I am making resolutions year round.
+I guess this means that I am making resolutions year-round.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.